UNCLASSIFIED (U)

 (5) (U) Paper copies of the denied Form DS-117 and all supporting documents may be destroyed after adjudication and scanning.

 (6) (U) Approved applicants will proceed with an application for an SB-1 IV.
 Per the DS-117, approved applicants must apply for their IV within six months of approval.
 Each post should develop standard operating and intake procedures to handle SB-1 cases efficiently.
+Use the applicant’s current A-number when creating a new case in IVO and ensure IVO does not allocate a new A-number to the applicant.
 An SB-1 applicant is subject to the same process as any other IV applicant, including paying the prescribed fee and security surcharges, documentary requirements, medical requirements, and administrative processing that apply to all IV cases.
 An SB-1 applicant does not need to provide a new I-864.
 If new information becomes available after the initial approval of a DS-117 and you wish to deny the case, you may reverse the original decision with consular manager concurrence.

 9 FAM 502.7-3 (U) K Visas – Spouse or fiancÉ(E) of U.S. Citizen (and their children)